xdoko01/pgRPG/README.md

   - This can be achieved by putting entity alias in `templates` list with `#` prefix.
 E.g. `"templates": ["#crate01"]`
   - This feature is only experimental.
 It is using `copy.copy` method for creation of the components on the new entity.
 Later changes in source entity component can affect also the destination entity component (sharing the same memory location).

+### 2023-01-12 Initial implementation for usage of behavioral trees for AI logic
+  - New component `BTree` created - analogous to `Brain` component
+  - New processor `generate_command_from_btree_processor` created - analogous to `generate_command_from_brain_processor`
+  - New core package `pyrpg.core.btrees` created.
+Contains classes for individual btree nodes and functions
+  - Behavior tree in pyRPG implementation contains in the leaf behavior nodes actions and conditions represented by command name and command parameters as a strings/dict.
+The logic which behavior leaf node is selected is guided by the other parent nodes in the btree.
+The command is then passed to the command manager which changes it to function call and returns the result back to the behavior tree.

 ## To Do

   - [x] reduce number of files in `collision_system` delete some of them and merge necessary version of classes to the existing files `generate_collisions_processor.py` and/or `resolve_collisions_processor`